peelonet/peelo-result/README.md

 and `error`.
 First one creates an "OK" result, which holds some kind of value, while the second one creates erroneous result which holds some kind of error.

-Type of the error can be checked with the `type` method of `result` class.
-If the result is of type `result::type::ok`, then it's value can be accessed with the `value` method, otherwise it's error can be accessed with `error` method.
+Whether an result contains an value or not can be checked with `has_value` method of `result` class.
+If this method returns `true`, then it's value can be accessed with the `value`  method, otherwise it's error can be accessed with the `error` method.

 **Note**: The underlying containers are implemented with [std::unique_ptr], so accessing `value` of erroneous result leads to undefined behavior and vice